PaloAltoNetworks/prisma_channel_resources/lab_deploy/README.md

 # Docker Compose Prisma Cloud Compute Ecosystem Deployment
+Written by Kyle Butler in collaboration with Sean Sullivan

 After imperetively deploying everything in the earlier tutorials I wrote.
 It's only natural to want to automate a lot of the configuration steps.
 Below you'll find an easy way to replicate the necessary apps to complete a prisma cloud compute demo lab.
 I'd encourage you to do it the imperative way first so you understand how things are put together, but if you're in a rush to stand-up a local Prisma Cloud Compute lab then this may be the best tutorial for you.